hemant2132/codeforces-submissions-logger/README.md

 The environment variables required are:

-- `CODEFORCES_HANDLE`: the codeforces handle of the user whose submissions need to be tracked
+- `CODEFORCES_HANDLE`: The codeforces handle of the user whose submissions need to be tracked.
-- `TIME_INTERVAL`: the time interval after which a request has to made to fetch the latest submission (in milliseconds).
-The Codeforces API mentions that it may be requested at most 5 times in one second, so set this value accordingly.
+- `TIME_INTERVAL`: The time interval after which a request will be made to fetch recent submissions (in milliseconds).
+- `TIME_BASE_VALUE`: The amount of time with which the time interval varies depending on whether new submissions were inserted into the sheet (in milliseconds).
+- `TIME_MAX_VALUE`: The maximum possible value for the time interval (in milliseconds).
-- `GOOGLE_SHEET_ID`: the long ID in the url of the Google sheet you wish to use
+- `GOOGLE_SHEET_ID`: The long ID in the url of the Google sheet you wish to use
-- `TIME_ZONE`: the time zone you want to follow for the dates.
+- `TIME_ZONE`: The time zone you want to follow for the dates.
 See the whole list [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 - `GOOGLE_SERVICE_ACCOUNT_EMAIL`: The email id of the service account.
 - `GOOGLE_PRIVATE_KEY`: The private key of the service account.